 - Broth or stock can be frozen in cubes and store for ready use.
 We’ve shared all the details in a previous post about making and storing homemade stock and broth for dog treats.
 Yummy, convenient, and best of all it’s virtually free!

 - Pre-cooked ingredients like pumpkin, kumara (sweet potato), bacon, meat, etc. can be prepared in bulk (or kept from leftovers) and frozen for convenient ready use.
-To help with small quantity use when baking, freeze cooked chunks or shreds on lined tray, then transfer to a container for free-flow ready-use frozen ingredients.
-Alternatively, soft ingredients can be pureed and frozen in measured quantities or in ice cube trays.
+To help with small quantity use, freeze cooked chunks or shreds on lined tray, then transfer to a container for free-flow frozen ready-use.
+Soft ingredients can be pureed and frozen in measured quantities or in ice cube trays.